ACCD (Australian Consortium for Classification Development)

 The Independent Hospital Pricing Authority (IHPA) is an independent government agency established by the Commonwealth as part of the National Health Reform Act 2011.
 IHPA was established to contribute to significant reforms to improve Australian public hospitals.
 A major component of these reforms is the implementation of national Activity Based Funding (ABF) for Australian public hospitals.
 The implementation of ABF provides incentives for efficiency and increases transparency in the delivery and funding of public hospital services across Australia.
 NCCH collaborates with IHPA on the development, refinement and maintenance of the AR-DRG Classification System which incorporates both ICD-10-AM/ACHI/ACS and AR-DRG classifications.

-The University of Western Sydney (UWS) is a leading centre of learning, research and culture in the community.
-UWS pride themselves on developing sustainable partnerships with local organisations, residents, government, industry and business.
+The Western Sydney University (WSU) is a leading centre of learning, research and culture in the community.
+WSU pride themselves on developing sustainable partnerships with local organisations, residents, government, industry and business.
 This collaboration enriches and strengthens both the University and thecommunity through the advancement and transfer of knowledge, making a significant contribution to improving the quality and vibrance of life across Greater Western Sydney.

 KPMG is one of the world’s leading professional services networks.
 NCCH has worked with KPMG on several classification projects.
 KPMG is part of the ACCD (Australian Consortium for Classification Development).